drewwatkins11/syncist/README.md

 ## Infrastructure

 This is designed to be a simple tool that can easily be replicated across teams.

-To create an extensible data environment, this uses Prisma as an ORM.
-For this initial proof-of-concept, this will be connected to a MySQL database running on Planetscale.
+Syncist is using Supabase for the database to enable teams to easily spin up a new environment.

 All hosting and functions are being built to run on Cloudflare Workers.